iilab/openmentoring-content/en/topics/practice-4-safe-social-networks/1-access-friends-contacts/3-learn.md

+---
+title: "Security implications of using social networking sites"
+published: true
+---
 Before you use any social networking site it is important to understand how they make you vulnerable, and then take steps to protect yourself and the people you work with.
 This guide will help you understand the security implications of using social networking sites.
 <br>
 Online communities have existed since the invention of the internet.
 First there were bulletin boards and email lists, which gave people around the world opportunities to connect, to communicate and to share information about particular subjects.